-Senate Judiciary Committee votes on Jeff Sessions nomination
+Senate panel votes on Jeff Sessions AG nomination

 Washington (CNN)The Senate Judiciary Committee is voting Tuesday morning on the nomination of Sen. Jeff Sessions as attorney general, a politically charged pick that's receiving even more scrutiny in the wake of President Donald Trump's executive orders on immigration.

-The panel is expected to approve and advance Sessions for a vote in the full Senate
+The panel is expected to approve and advance Sessions for a vote in the full Senate.

 Committee Chairman Chuck Grassley opened the session with a pre-emptive defense of Sessions.